-Results presented here provide overwhelming evidence that Caspian terns nesting on Brooks Island consumed primarily non-listed, hatchery-reared fall Chinook salmon that were released en masse into San Pablo Bay from net pens.
-Of the 41 CWTs from ESA-listed hatchery spring Chinook salmon recovered on the tern colony, 40 were from the Bay release group and just one was from the In-river release group.
-In total, just six of the 12.3 million Chinook smolts from the In-river release group were recovered on-colony, indicated losses to naturally migrating Chinook smolts (both hatchery and wild) were minimal in 2008.
-Future research will focus on refining our CWT recovery techniques, improving detection efficiency trials to better address and correct for potential biases in CWT loss, and collection of CWTs from other tern colonies in the Bay Area to assess geographical differences in tern diets and impacts to salmonid smolt survival.
-Estimates of the total number of smolts consumed by Caspian terns nesting at Brooks Island and other Caspian tern colonies in the region are also needed to fully evaluate salmonid losses.
-Together, these results will help guide resource managers in their efforts to enhance or restore Caspian tern colonies in the San Francisco Bay area, while protecting declining salmonid populations of conservation concern.
-Data on diet composition, smolt consumption, and CWT recoveries from Brooks Island compared to other Caspian tern colonies in the Bay Area will help determine the advisability of providing more tern nesting habitat at Brooks Island versus the creation of new nesting habitat for terns in the South Bay, further removed from sites where smolts from the Sacramento and San Joaquin rivers are released.
+The results presented here provide overwhelming evidence that Caspian terns nesting on Brooks Island consumed primarily nonlisted, hatchery-reared fall Chinook salmon that were released en masse into San Pablo Bay from net-pens.
+Of the 41 CWTs from ESA-listed hatchery spring Chinook salmon recovered on the tern colony, 40 were from the bay release group and just 1 was from the in-river release group.
+In total, just 6 of the 5.7 million Chinook salmon smolts from the in-river release group were recovered on-colony, indicated losses to naturally migrating Chinook salmon smolts (both hatchery and wild) were minimal in 2008.

+Future research will focus on refining our CWT recovery techniques, improving detection efficiency trials to better address and correct for potential biases in CWT loss, and collection of CWTs from other tern colonies in the San Francisco Bay Area to assess geographical differences in tern diets and impacts on salmonid smolt survival.
+Estimates of the total number of smolts consumed by Caspian terns nesting at Brooks Island and other colonies in the region are also needed to fully evaluate salmonid losses.
+Together, these results will help guide resource managers in their efforts to enhance or restore Caspian tern colonies in the Bay Area, while protecting declining salmonid populations of conservation concern.
+Data on diet composition, smolt consumption, and CWT recoveries from Brooks Island compared with other Caspian tern colonies in the Bay Area will help determine the advisability of providing more tern nesting habitat at Brooks Island versus the creation of new nesting habitat for terns in the South Bay, which is further removed from sites where smolts from the Sacramento and San Joaquin rivers are released.